-The Iowa Cubs won their third straight game by calming the New Orleans Zephyrs (Marlins), 4-1.
+The Iowa Cubs zipped past the New Orleans Zephyrs (Marlins), 9-5.

-First baseman Mike Baxter was 2 for 2 with a double.
-He walked twice.
-He scored one run and had one RBI.
+Left fielder Anthony Giansanti was 2 for 4 with a double.
+He scored one run and drove one run in.

 Myrtle Beach Pelicans